IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl "https://demo.dataverse.org/api/datasets/24/versions/1.0/files?orderCriteria=Newest"

 Please note that both filtering and ordering criteria values are case sensitive and must be correctly typed for the endpoint to recognize them.

+Keep in mind that you can combine all of the above query params depending on the results you are looking for.

 View Dataset Files and Folders as a Directory Index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~